Skip to main content

 Bad things they say; happen in groups of three.
 Lately we feel that this has been multiplied by at least three, then that by three.
 Nor was this the article I was hoping to publish this week, but here it is warts and all!

-Thankfully there is nothing seriously wrong with my family health wise, and this is nothing that some more hard work and dedication can not get us though.
+Thankfully there is nothing seriously wrong with my family health wise, and this is nothing that some more hard work and dedication will get us though.
 There is one big personal item that I can not go into details on to protect her privacy but what is affecting us right now is that we are again faced with decisions on what to do concerning some major purchases.
 I've already written about having to buy a "newer" car but I'm not going to bore you with details about replacing the water heater or unexpected tax bills.

-At the beginning of May our riding lawn mower died.
+At the beginning of May, our riding lawn mower died.

-This in itself is that big of a deal because I got a good five to six years out of a used machine, and the fact that it has started to give up the ghost really comes as no surprise.
+This in itself is not that big of a deal because I got a good five to six years out of a used machine, and the fact that it has started to give up the ghost really comes as no surprise.
 I would have liked to have made it at least one more mowing season, but I'll most likely replace it this coming weekend.
 We also lost our electric weed whacker and will most likely have to replace our water heater and microwave as well.
 This is in addition to finishing up the tiling we are currently in the midst of in the kitchen.

 Being the geeky researcher I am, I wet down a rabbit hole regarding electric mowers.
 We really don't need something too fancy, nor do we need something with zero turn.
 What I am looking for is something that could cut a maximum of two acres on a single charge - mostly because my yard has various obstacles to cut around and I do not wish to be spending a bunch of time playing around with it.
 Nor do I want to spend $1000 or more on a "zero turn radius mover in order to keep the costs down.